 Have you ever noticed how many songs and musical performers have a reference to ‘baba’?
 Of course not, that’s my quirky little shtick.
 I’m fascinated with how often, since writing this blog that I’ve heard the word baba within the genre of music.
 What’s up with baba and music?
 I can’t help but be fascinated with its application.
 Where is it coming from?
-From the pipes to the plumbing, baba is present.
+Whether you’re a local dayton towing company owner or wall street executive baba is present in a wide variety of people and music.
 Here are a few examples.

 The first song that popped up for me came from the early years of my childhood.
 The I Love Lucy Show aired on our old black and white TV starring Lucille Ball and Desi Arnaz.
 Desi Arnaz played Ricky, Lucy’s on screen and real life husband.
 He was Cuban, and on the show was the owner and top act at his nightclub the Tropicana Room.
 One of his most raucous performances was him on the Conga, backed by his big band sound and wailing out Babalu.
 You’ve got to see it . . .

 Skip forward a decade or so and we have the number one hit Baba O’Riley by the English rock band, The Who.
 The Who emerged onto the popular music scene in 1964.
 Their hit song Baba O’Riley aka teenage wasteland, ranked number one on the charts for 3 weeks running in 1971.
 They are considered one of the most influential rock bands of the 20th Century and have locked their members Roger Daltrey, Peter Townshend, Keith Moon and John Entwistle a permanent spot in music history.